Polish American Librarians Association

 1. To enhance professional knowledge by developing forums for discussion and networks of communication among library staff working with Polish collections and patrons of Polish origin.

-3. To promote Polish American librarianship.
+3. To promote Polish American librarianship and create opportunities for professional development.

 ARTICLE III.
 MEMBERSHIP